openstf/setup-examples/docs/coreos_fleet.md

 ### Add usb filters
 In order to access real devices from VMs, it is necessary to create usb filters.
 Update [Vagrantfile](../coreos/Vagrantfile) for this.
 Instructions are written in file itself.

+1. Make sure VirtualBox Extension Pack is installed
-1. Connect the android device or devices to your OS X and check if they are properly connected by running `adb devices`
+2. Connect the android device or devices to your OS X and check if they are properly connected by running `adb devices`
-2. Get vendor_id and product_id of devices using `VBoxManage list usbhost` command.
+3. Get vendor_id and product_id of devices using `VBoxManage list usbhost` command.
 It will display something like this

   ```
   UUID:               e7757772-3030-44a3-ac14-00e53e9e32f8